 The choice of Euljiro for the location is deliberate, reflecting yet another trend in the making: disillusionment with change and speed.
-An acquaintance who used to run a travel website and still writes about Korean culture bemoaned the difficulty of her work: “What’s the point of tracking down a great new place and going to the trouble of writing about it when it just disappears in a couple of years?”
+An acquaintance who used to run a travel website and still writes about Korean culture once bemoaned the difficulty of her work,“What’s the point of tracking down a great new place and going to the trouble of writing about it when it just disappears in a couple of years?”
 Change has brought South Korea this far, from the ashes of the Korean War to its status as an economic powerhouse.
 And now its people are tired.
 They want a change from all the changes.

-Between changes and reversions, disorientation sets in.
+Disorientation sets in.
 Maybe that’s why South Koreans have a hard time weaning themselves off alcohol.
 Apparently 1.6 million in this nation of 50 million are bona fide alcoholics.
 Even Russians cannot compete with South Koreans, it seems, when it comes to getting wasted.
 One twenty-something office worker I once met, predictably at a drinking event, was unabashed, “Work means going out to drink and trying to stake awake at the office the next day until drinking starts all over again in the evening.”
 Granted, this young man was in his company’s sales division and buyers customarily expect extravagant booze-laden meals from suppliers, but still.

 I prefer my drinking with some ambience, and the Han River, though not the most picturesque body of water, is the perfect backdrop to alfresco imbibing.
 (Sadly, the authorities have begun contemplating a crackdown on this beautiful custom.)
 On sweltering summer days, locals congregate on the banks of the river near sunset.
 Vendors are almost always out in full force, hawking mats to sit on, hats and sunglasses to block out the sun and cheap plastic toys for children.
 The best part is the haphazardly scattered restaurant flyers.
-Pick one up, dial the number and shout your choice into the phone.
+Pick one up, dial the number and shout your choices into the phone.
 Thirty minutes later, food and alcohol arrives.
 They know exactly where you are when you say “the fountain by the sculpture-thing, you know, the one where kids are splashing each other.”
 This is service you cannot get at the Jardin du Luxembourg in Paris.

 Timing is key when chasing pleasures of Seoul.
 The unrelenting force of change makes each moment transient and precious.
 The Han River is marvelous on a hot summer evening, but only then.
 Changdeok Palace, my favorite among all the surviving royal complexes, is truly radiant in the last week of October and the first week of November as ginkos and maples don golden foliage; in other seasons I find it bland.
 Seongbuk-dong, an area favored by diplomats and the very rich, is pleasant enough most days of the year, but it’s magical when Gilsang-sa, a Buddhist temple built on the site of a high-class pleasure house, puts up multichrome lanterns in celebration of the Buddha’s Birthday.